stiff/hifsm/README.md

 ## Guards

 Events are tried in order they were defined, if guard callback returns `false` then event is skipped as if it was not defined at all.
+See [example of this](https://github.com/stiff/hifsm/blob/master/test/test_event_guard.rb).

 ## Callbacks